GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 # When to Use Static Generation VS Server-side Rendering

-Next js recommend using Static Generation (with and without data , we will take about it later)  which makes it much faster than having a server render the page on every request, Static Generation is used with Static html pages and the pages that contains a data that doesn't change frequently
+Next js recommend using Static Generation (with and without data , we will take about it later)  which makes it much faster than having a server render the page on every request.
+#### Static Generation used with :
+    - Static html pages
+    - the pages that contains a data that doesn't change frequently

 #### You can use Static Generation for many types of pages, including: